 It’s easy to just respond to the question with a slew of expletives, shouting at your computer or your cell phone as you read this.
-But let’s dive a little deeper and discuss what the real reasons might be.
+But let’s dive a little deeper and discuss what the real infidelity reasons might be.

 And, this can be dangerous and irresponsible.
-Cheating can be a purely sexual act or one of love.
+Cheating can be a purely sexual act or even purely at an emotional level.
 In either case, someone who is participating in an affair is giving something away that they vowed to reserve only for their spouse.

-Now that we’ve dispelled the ignorance of infidelity being purely sexual, let’s get down to why these affairs keep happening.
+Now that we’ve dispelled the ignorance of infidelity being purely sexual, let’s get down to what causes infidelity in marriage.
 There are basically two main reasons for infidelity in marriage.

 Everyone knows the cliched concept of your sexual life waning after you exchange vows and finalize your marriage to your spouse.
 Often cliches have some speck of truth to them, which is why they become cliches in the first place.
 This one, unfortunately, is no different.

 Some couples experience incredible sex lives well after the honeymoon phase has faded, but other couples do not.

-Like a lack of physical intimacy, a lack of emotional intimacy can lead to a disconnect in a marriage powerful enough to lead one or both parties astray.
-As explained above, I think that the disconnect in physical nature isn’t exactly what it seems to be.
+Just like the lack of physical intimacy, a lack of emotional intimacy too can lead to a disconnect in a marriage powerful enough to lead one or both parties astray.
+As explained above, in most of the cases, the disconnect in physical nature isn’t exactly what it seems to be.

-If someone chooses to marry the person they love, they expect that that person will be their source of human connection and intimacy for the rest of their lives.
+If someone chooses to marry the person they love, they expect that that person will be their source of emotional fulfillment and intimacy for the rest of their lives.

-Unfortunately, just as we are creatures of connection, us humans are also creatures of habit.
+Unfortunately, just as we are creatures of connection, we humans are also creatures of habit.
 Once we get used to something–be it a person, a task, or an environment–we take it for granted, forgetting the conscious moments we enjoyed as we were first introduced to it.

 As time passes, novelty loses its nuance.
 That cute smile that your wife makes when she sees you is taken for granted.
-Your husbands good morning message gets shorter and shorter until it ultimately stops coming.
+Your husband’s good morning message gets shorter and shorter until it ultimately stops coming.

 As the habitual nature of the relationship cements many of our actions, we lose touch with what made the relationship meaningful in the first place.
 We talk less.
 We hardly listen.

 At some point that emotional distance will leave a void that only another human can fill.
 This is where infidelity will sneak in and snatch what was left of a marriage’s happiness.

 Be more conscious and intentional with the person you lay next to each night.
 Tell them you love them…and mean it.
 Show them your appreciation.
 Be active in rekindling the emotional fire that has dimmed.

 In order to prevent it, though, you’re going to need to take a hard and honest look at the current state of your relationship.
 Look for the cracks that could widen over time and lead to emotional and physical disconnection, the two primary causes of infidelity in marriage.